themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * [Endometriosis Foundation of America's](https://www.endofound.org/preparing-to-see-a-doctor) advice on seeking a doctor
 * [Dr. Andrew Cook, MD](https://www.vitalhealth.com/) is trusted endometriosis and excision specialist located in California and Colorado.
 * [Dr. Andrea Vidali, MD](https://www.facebook.com/EndometriosisSurgeon/) is trusted endometriosis and excision specialist located in New York.
+* [Do You Need That Surgery?
+How To Decide, And How To Pick A Surgeon If You Do](https://www.npr.org/sections/health-shots/2019/07/19/743248074/do-you-need-that-surgery-how-to-decide-and-how-to-pick-a-surgeon-if-you-do?utm_source=dlvr.it&utm_medium=twitter&fbclid=IwAR0i6SWlxW_fZLKU8UKYcJJkO99k1ULfYxI-2tQzXQiKa-xYL_3WcT6jqkI) is a helpful NPR article about surgery.

 ## Holistic Natural Approaches: